aws-samples/eks-workshop-v2/website/docs/observability/logging/pod-logging/index.md

 Kubernetes, by itself, doesn’t provide a native solution to collect and store logs.
 It configures the container runtime to save logs in JSON format on the local filesystem.
 Container runtime – like Docker – redirects container’s stdout and stderr streams to a logging driver.
 In Kubernetes, container logs are written to `/var/log/pods/*.log` on the node.
 Kubelet and container runtime write their own logs to `/var/logs` or to journald, in operating systems with systemd.
 Then cluster-wide log collector systems like Fluentd can tail these log files on the node and ship logs for retention.
 These log collector systems usually run as DaemonSets on worker nodes.

-In this module we'll show how a log agent can be set up to collect logs from nodes in EKS and send them to CloudWatch Logs.
+In this lab, we'll show how a log agent can be set up to collect logs from nodes in EKS and send them to CloudWatch Logs.